Memorial of Saint Josaphat, Bishop and Martyr

 Father Edward Hopkins, LC

-Petition: Lord, help me to understand your Kingdom better.
+Petition: Lord, help me to put you first in my life.